-Sophomore Exploratory.
+Sophomore Exploratory (for undergraduates entering as first-year students prior to Fall 2020 or as transfer students in Fall 2020 or earlier).
 Sophomores may designate one subject as exploratory in each of their fall and spring terms.
 An exploratory subject is one in which the student may either accept the grade awarded in the subject or change the subject to listener status through Registration Day of the succeeding term.
 Students receive no credit for listener subjects, which do not appear on transcripts.
 Any subject may be designated as exploratory—including an Institute, departmental, or minor requirement or a cross-registered subject taken at another school.

-Junior-Senior P/D/F. A student may take a total of two subjects to be graded P, D, or F during his or her junior and senior years, where P indicates C or better performance (C- with modifier used within MIT).
+Junior-Senior P/D/F (for undergraduates entering as first-year students prior to Fall 2020 or as transfer students in Fall 2020 or earlier).
+Students may take a total of two subjects to be graded P, D, or F during their junior and senior years, where P indicates C or better performance (C- with modifier used within MIT).
 Such subjects may not be used to fulfill the General Institute Requirements or departmental or minor requirements.
-However, the subjects will count in the units completed beyond the General Institute Requirements.
+However, the subjects will count toward units completed beyond the General Institute Requirements.